Are U.S. tax dollars funding Taliban? Lawmakers say Biden admin is skirting Afghanistan oversight - Santa Barbara News-Press

 Large-scale federal funding programs normally see some fraud and abuse, but recently the levels of those unaccounted for funds going into the hands of wrongdoers has soared.
 For instance, as The Center Square previously reported, some estimate that $560 billion in federal taxpayer dollars were lost to fraudsters.

-In this case though, instead of fraudsters, those funds could be going to militant terrorists who have actively worked to kill Americans, often successfully.
+In this case though, instead of fraudsters, those funds could be going to militant terrorists that have actively worked to kill Americans, often successfully.

 “As U.S. taxpayer dollars continue to assist the people of Afghanistan, it is imperative SIGAR’s mission remain unobstructed,” Rep. Comer’s letter said.
 “Congress has granted SIGAR authority to carry out this mission of providing whole-of-government oversight, and it is Congress’s authority alone to determine SIGAR’s jurisdiction and scope of mission.”